ftaebi/narp/README.md

 ```

 Sometimes you may want to use a single policy module to guard multiple functions in different modules.
-In this case you can tell Narp wich policy module and wich policy function to use:
+In this case you can tell Narp which policy module and which policy function to use:

 ```
 defmodule YourProject.YourModule